CragglesG/slack-summarizer/README.md

 ## Setup

 To set up Slack Summarizer, start by creating a Slack app with the `channels:history`, `channels:join`, and `channels:read` scopes.
-Install the app to your workspace and keep a note of the bot token.
+Install the app to your workspace and make a note of the bot token.
 You'll need it when you first use Slack Summarizer.
 Now you'll need to get an OpenAI token from your preferred provider.
-If you choose to use a different provider than OpenAI itself, you'll have to change the default request URL when using Slack Summarizer for the first time.
+If you choose to use a provider other than OpenAI itself, you'll have to change the default request URL when using Slack Summarizer for the first time.

 ## First-time Use